elasticpath/react-pwa-reference-storefront/documentation/extending.md

 ---
 Customizing Features
 ====================
-REACT Reference Storefront functionality is divided into modules.
-For example, profile, cart, authentication, checkout, and so on are all separate modules.
-An HTML5 Storefront module is the view, plus the code backing the view.
-This means that each module is its own Model View Controller (MVC) component.
-For example, the profile module contains all code to retrieve and update a customer's profile data (Model and Controller) and contains the HTML and JS code to show the customer's profile data in the Storefront (View).

-HTML5 Storefront's Modular Design Benefits:
+REACT Reference Storefront's Modular Design Benefits:
-* Customizable - Add a new feature by creating a new module and adding it to the `module` folder, as opposed to modifying multiple pieces of code throughout the Storefront to create the functionality.
+* Customize - Add a feature by creating a new module and adding it to the `module` folder, instead of modifying multiple pieces of code throughout the Storefront to create the functionality.
-* Maintainable - The Storefront's modular architecture enables you to make changes, i.e. add new functionality and enhance existing functionality, without breaking the entire system.
+* Maintainable - The Storefront's modular architecture enables you to make changes.
+For example, you can add functionality and enhance existing functionality, without breaking the entire system.
-* Debuggable - Debug individual modules to isolate HTML5 Storefront issues, rather than debugging vast amounts of JS code.
+* Debug - Debug individual modules to isolate any REACT Reference Storefront issues, instead of debugging vast amounts of JS code.
-* Updatable - The REACT Reference Storefront is under continual development.
-With your customized features and enhancements coded in distinct modules, you can more easily update the out-of-the-box code without overwriting your custom code.
+* Update - The REACT Reference Storefront is under continual development.
+With your customized features and enhancements coded in distinct modules, you can easily update the default code without overwriting your custom code.

 **REACT Reference Storefront Modules**